 Just close your eyes and imagine the look on the face of a European visiting Uganda for the first time wondering why the respected Swiss watch brand– Rolex, is being sold at roadside stands only to be shocked later that in Uganda, it is a type of food.

-In fact, if you ask a random Ugandan what a rolex is and answers you that it is a watch, he will be considered the most ignorant Ugandan for failure to answer a question which even a seven year old can answer without hesitation or he is simply not a Ugandan!
+In fact, if you ask a random Ugandan what a Rolex is an answer you that it is a watch, he will be considered the most ignorant Ugandan for failure to answer a question which even a seven-year-old can answer without hesitation or he is simply not a Ugandan!

-For many years, rolex has remained the number one delicacy for the young people, university students and bachelors all over Uganda.
-This is because be it breakfast, lunch or dinner, the rolex is the greatest companion of all time.
+For many years, Rolex has remained the number one delicacy for young people, university students, and bachelors all over Uganda.
+This is because be it breakfast, lunch, or dinner, the Rolex is the greatest companion of all time.
 It is just a snack without borders!

-From Kampala to Wandegeya, Mukono, Jinja, Fort Portal or Gulu, you can never miss setting your eyes on a rolex stand in the nearest market place.
-Most being in strategic positions usually staged at the front places so as to make purchase easy for the customers.
+From Kampala to Wandegeya, Mukono, Jinja, Fort Portal, or Gulu, you can never miss setting your eyes on a Rolex stand in the nearest marketplace.
+Most being in strategic positions usually staged at the front places so as to make the purchase easy for the customers.
 However, care must be exercised in choosing where to buy due to health concerns for some vendors might be dirty.

-Today, you can find rolex stands almost anywhere in Uganda but most especially the central, eastern, southern and western parts of the country.
-It is even sold in expensive restaurants around the city which comes with paying a little extra bucks due to the economic environment.
-It is loved due to it being a relatively inexpensive meal and delicious thus being a delicacy for most low income earners today.
+Today, you can find Rolex stands almost anywhere in Uganda but most especially in the central, eastern, southern, and western parts of the country.
+It is even sold inexpensive restaurants around the city which comes with paying a little extra buck due to the economic environment.
+It is loved due to it being a relatively inexpensive meal and delicious thus being a delicacy for most low-income earners today.

-If you want to make a business out of it, all you need is small start up capital less than UGX 100, 000 to be able to buy a charcoal stove, frying pan, wheat flour, salt, water and cooking oil as the basic requirements.
+If you want to make a business out of it, all you need is a small start-up capital of less than UGX 100, 000 to be able to buy a charcoal stove, frying pan, wheat flour, salt, water, and cooking oil as the basic requirements.
 Having a good name for your stand will also make you win hearts for example “Dembe’s Rolex Productions”, “Rolex Lovers Zone”, “Obama Rolex Care” and “Katende Fried Rolex (KFR) because as they say… it is all about first impressions.